Sterilite Plastic 3 Drawer Wide Weave Tower Blue Cove – 858618934

 A drawer ( DROR) is a box-shaped container inside a piece of furniture that can be pulled out horizontally to access its contents.
 Drawers are built into numerous types of furniture, including cabinets, chests of drawers (bureaus), desks, and the like.

-Between 1950 and 2017, 9.2-billion metric tons of plastic are estimated to have been made; more than half of this has been produced since 2004.
-In 2020, 400-million tons of plastic were produced.
-If global trends on plastic demand continue, it is estimated that annual global plastic production will reach over 1.1-billion tons by 2050.
+Between 1950 and 2017, 9.2 billion metric tons of plastic are estimated to have been made, with more than half of this amount being produced since 2004.
+In 2023 alone, preliminary figures indicate that over 400 million metric tons of plastic were produced worldwide.
+If global trends in plastic demand continue, it is projceted that annual global plastic production will exceed 1.3 billion tons by 2060.
+The primary uses for plastic include packaging, which makes up about 40% of its usage, and building and construction, which makes up about 20% of its usage.

-The success and dominance of plastics starting in the early 20th century has caused widespread environmental problems, due to their slow decomposition rate in natural ecosystems.
-Most plastic produced has not been reused, or is incapable of reuse, either being captured in landfills or persisting in the environment as plastic pollution and microplastics.
-Plastic pollution can be found in all the world's major water bodies, for example, creating garbage patches in all of the world's oceans and contaminating terrestrial ecosystems.
+The success and dominance of plastics since the early 20th century has had major benefits for mankind, ranging from medical devices to light-weight construction materials.
+The sewage systems in many countries relies on the resiliency and adaptability of polyvinyl chloride.
+It is also true that plastics are the basis of widespread environmental concerns, due to their slow decomposition rate in natural ecosystems.
+Most plastic produced has not been reused.
+Some is unsuitable for reuse.
+Much is captured in landfills or as plastic pollution.
+Particular concern focuses on microplastics.
+Marine plastic pollution, for example, creates garbage patches.
 Of all the plastic discarded so far, some 14% has been incinerated and less than 10% has been recycled.

 In developed economies, about a third of plastic is used in packaging and roughly the same in buildings in applications such as piping, plumbing or vinyl siding.
 Other uses include automobiles (up to 20% plastic), furniture, and toys.
 In the developing world, the applications of plastic may differ; 42% of India's consumption is used in packaging.
-In the medical field, polymer implants and other medical devices are derived at least partially from plastic.
 Worldwide, about 50 kg of plastic is produced annually per person, with production doubling every ten years.

 Sterilite Corporation is an American manufacturer of plastic storage containers.
 The company was founded by Saul and Edward Stone and Earl Tupper in 1939.